rtk-incubator/rtk-query/docs/api/created-api/redux-integration.md

 Internally, `createApi` will call [the Redux Toolkit `createSlice` API](https://redux-toolkit.js.org/api/createSlice) to generate a slice reducer and corresponding action creators with the appropriate logic for caching fetched data.
 It also automatically generates a custom Redux middleware that manages subscription counts and cache lifetimes.

-The generated slice reducer and the middleware both need to be adding to your Redux store setup in `configureStore` in order to work correctly:
+The generated slice reducer and the middleware both need to be added to your Redux store setup in `configureStore` in order to work correctly:

 ```ts title="src/store.ts"
 import { configureStore, setupListeners } from '@reduxjs/toolkit';